 Solar Frequently Asked Questions

-Q: I am thinking about installing a solar system.
-Is there a maximum allowable system size?
+Q: Is there a maximum allowable solar system size?

 A: Yes, the maximum allowable system size is based on your prior 12 months of usage history at the solar installation residence.